MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 > [!NOTE]
 > When you create a web app with the `ASP.NET Core` runtimes in App Service, it deploys a single static HTML page as a starter website.
 We *do not* recommend that you troubleshoot an issue with the default template.
 Deploy an application before you troubleshoot an issue.

-What follows is our step-by-step troubleshooting guide for extension/agent-based monitoring for ASP.NET Core-based applications running on App Service.

 ### Windows